 - Locking down and securing materials with suppliers

 - Engaging vendors earlier

 Life sciences construction, which is particularly vulnerable to backlogs in materials, will continue to experience delays in the following supplies:

 - AV and security systems: microchips, logic boards

 - HVAC equipment: AC units, air handlers, specialty equipment

 - Electrical: light fixtures, electrical switch gear (ATS, UPS, generators)

 Experienced project development teams make every effort to ensure delays caused by material and labor challenges are planned.
-In this current environment, however, project managers must be brought aboard early to revise timelines, reduce risk and deploy new tactics, all strategic efforts that will increase the likelihood of meeting a project’s budgets, milestones and timelines.
+In this current environment, however, project managers must be brought aboard early to revise timelines, reduce risk and deploy new tactics—all strategic efforts that will increase the likelihood of meeting a project’s budget, milestones and timelines.